SAP-samples/abap-cheat-sheets/07_String_Processing.md

 "Inline declarations
 DATA(char2) = 'abcd'.
 "Type c length 4
 DATA(str5)  = `efgh`.

+"In newer ABAP releases, you can use FINAL to create immutable variables.
+FINAL(final_string)  = `zyx`.

 "Since char2 is of type c length 4 (the length is also derived), "characters are truncated in the following example assignment